BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Additionally, detection of the first speech moment in the scene is implemented to avoid a situation where the narrator overlaps with the speech of some other character from that scene.

 ### Prompt Construction (examples with results)
+> TODO: show examples of prompts and what adding every sentence changed.

 ### Working with AMD GPU W7900 (quick summary)
+> TODO: describe how you used this GPU

 ## Example usage
 ### Generate clip with narration